tuankhoin/toilet-pandemia/README.md

 The Karens were modelled utilizing a simple custom-made texture superimposed on a default 'Minecraft Steve' object, sourced from [Clara.io](https://clara.io/view/1edd3bc9-ebaf-4bc2-b994-4393ed3ce6d8).
 The textures were custom-made, and we felt that their utilization solely for the Karen's meant that they sharply contrasted with the rest of the game aesthetic, making them clearly identifiable to any player.

-To further distinguish them, Karen's were given a fog shader (see [Fog Shader section](#foggy-shader)) of differing colors, a different size, and potentially given a particle system (see [Particles scetion](#particles)), depending on their strength.
+To further distinguish them, Karen's were given a fog shader (see [Fog Shader section](#foggy-shader)) of differing colors, a different size, and potentially given a particle system (see [Particles section](#particles)), depending on their strength.
 The objective of this was to make it clear for the player the relative strengths of the different Karen's presence in the game.

 ### Object Pooling